OpenZeppelin/starter-kit-gsn/README.md

 - **How do I use this with the Ganache-CLI?**

   It's as easy as modifying the config file!
 [Check out our documentation on adding network configurations](http://truffleframework.com/docs/advanced/configuration#networks).
-Depending on the port you're using, you'll also need to update line 29 of `client/src/utils/getWeb3.js`.

 - **Where is my production build?**